ciortanmadalina/exercise/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`

+3. Save the input csv in a "data" folder at the root of this project

-3. Run the relevant noteboos: xgboost.ipynb, lstm.ipynb
+4. Run the relevant noteboos:
+ - preprocessing.ipynb
+ - xgboost.ipynb
+ - lstm.ipynb

 ### Next steps